 - Status Updates - Similar to Facebook, LinkedIn also has status updates.
 Warren suggests that it's a good idea to update your status, to better inform your connections what you've been up to.

 - Headline - LinkedIn gives you a place to add a professional headline.
 I didn't realize that was really seen by anyone, so I had mine as "Consultant".
-Warren's advice is to make the more exciting and enticing.
+Warren's advice is to make it more exciting and enticing.
 Mine now reads "Innovative marketer with a drive for results."

 The best part of Twitter is that it allows you to connect with people you don't know, based on common interests.
 What a great way to do some networking!